 Every program of study at WVC gives students the opportunity to develop abilities that will carry through to future learning or vocational application.
 The purpose of this general education is for students to master competencies for independent learning and to develop an awareness of the fundamental areas of knowledge.
 What degree and certificate holders know and can do reflects on our students and on our integrity as an institution.
 We specifically build these general education outcomes into all of our programs of study that lead to degrees and certificates in both transfer and professional/technical areas.

-At a minimum, students who complete a transfer degree should be able to communicate effectively and will be introduced to the content and methodology of the major areas of knowledge – the humanities and fine arts, the natural sciences, mathematics, and the social sciences.
+At a minimum, students who complete a transfer degree should be able to communicate effectively and will be introduced to the content and methodology of the major areas of knowledge – humanities, fine arts, natural sciences, mathematics, and social sciences.
 Students in professional/technical programs will have completed a body of instruction in communication, computation and human relations in addition to acquiring their technical competencies.

 Student learning outcomes